E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 This lab demonstrates how Cisco network devices can be managed remotely through the command line and how that access can be secured.

-The lab first configures the VTY lines and uses Telnet to verify basic remote CLI access.
-SSH is then configured using local authentication and RSA keys, and the VTY lines are hardened to allow SSH only so Telnet is blocked.
+The lab first uses Telnet with local authentication to verify basic remote CLI access.
+SSH is then configured using a hostname, domain name, RSA keys, and SSH version 2.
+Finally, the VTY lines are hardened to accept SSH only, blocking Telnet while keeping secure remote management available.

 ---